 Unique Activities in Australia

 If you know your schedule ahead of time, a great insider tip is to buy tickets for major tourist attractions ahead of time.
-Tiqets has entrance tickets and skip the line passes for major tourist spots in Australia like the Gold Coast, Katoomba, Melbourne, Oxenford, Surfers Paradise, Sydney, and Tamborine Mountain so that you can avoid the lines and save that precious time for more exploring.
+Tiqets has entrance tickets and skip-the-line passes for major attractions in Sydney, Gold Coast, and other hotspots, which can be a worthwhile cost during peak tourist season.

-How to Travel Around Australia
+How to Travel Around Australia on a Budget

 Australia is so big that the most accepted form of inter-city travel is by air.
 There is a number of domestic airlines operating in Australia, the main ones being Qantas and Virgin Australia.
 We recommend using a few different flight comparison search engines.
-Kiwi is a new favourite among travellers.
-On average, we have found the cheapest flights to Australia with them compared to the other websites out there.

 Train travel in Australia